dateng2016/notes/voice_agent.md

 - Get the business name in the close message.
 Ask GPT.
 "Unfortunately, we are closed..."
 Make sure it says "Thank you for calling xyz"
 - Call around to see how it looks like.
 - Set up the name for the agent in Retell.
+- Area code for phone numbers
+- Get rid of the `live agent` thing and replace with something more natural.